-- Risk with high probability and high negative impact on financials - Risk with medium probability and medium negative impact on financials - Risk with low probability and medium impact on financials or high probability but negligible impact on financials
+- Risk with medium probability and medium negative impact on financials - Risk with low probability and medium impact on financials or high probability but negligible impact on financials

 NEAR-TERM PRICING HEADWINDS

 Zinc LME prices remained volatile during FY 2019-20, starting off the year at \$3,000 per tonne plus levels and gradually cooling off on the back of continued trade tensions between the US and China.
 This downward spiral started waning off from September in anticipation of a trade agreement between the two countries.
 Later, the phase one trade deal provided some support to prices, only to fall subsequently with the outbreak of the COVID-19 pandemic, which pushed prices below \$2,000 per tonne by March 2020.